 Most importantly, all of our roof moss treatments are non-toxic, environmentally-friendly and fast-acting chemicals that extend the life of your roof and keep you protected.

-Types of Roof Moss
+Types of Roof Moss in Portland

 Owning a home in Portland offers an endless list of advantages.
 One of the only disadvantages, really, is how susceptible we are to moss growth on our roofs.
 The mixture of damp environments and ample shade created by trees creates the perfect growing environment for moss.